Shmuma/rethinking-2ed-julia/docs/index.md

 to [Julia programming language](https://julialang.org/).

 It uses [Turing language](https://turing.ml/stable/) for Bayesian modeling and [Julia Plots](https://docs.juliaplots.org/latest/) for charts, so, it could be used as hands-on introduction to those packages.

-In addition to those main dependencies, notebook relies on several other Julia packages, you will find their list in [Project.toml](https://github.com/Shmuma/rethinking-2ed-julia/blob/main/Project.toml)
+I used Julia 1.6.2 to generate those notebooks, full list of dependencies is in [Project.toml](https://github.com/Shmuma/rethinking-2ed-julia/blob/main/Project.toml)

 Besides notebooks, I also published my solutions to the practice problems, which could be [found here](https://github.com/Shmuma/rethinking-2ed-julia/tree/main/solutions), but please first try to solve them yourself, as it is much more fun (in addition, my solutions might be just wrong).